willstMSFT/microsoft-365-docs/microsoft-365/loop/loop-components-configuration.md

 Even with the admin policies disabled, Loop content and icons may still appear in certain places.
 Files created before disabling new creation can still be found in Microsoft365.com, the Loop component viewer and editor (loop.cloud.microsoft), and links shared in messages or documents.
 Access to these files is determined by their permissions, so users with edit access can still open and edit them.

 There are no separate licensing requirements for the Loop component viewer and editor, only the need for OneDrive access.
 Users can still access the Loop component viewer and editor via loop.cloud.microsoft and the All apps view in Microsoft365.com.
-To prevent users from seeing the Loop icon in the All apps view, disable their access to OneDrive or configure a conditional access policy for loop.cloud.microsoft to block navigations to Loop.
+To prevent users from seeing the Loop icon in the All apps view, disable their access to OneDrive or configure a conditional access policy for loop.cloud.microsoft to block navigation to Loop.

 ## Settings management in the Microsoft Admin Center